Ivy Funds – Ivy High Income Opportunities Fund (NYSE:IVH) Sees Significant Drop in Short Interest

-Ivy Funds – Ivy High Income Opportunities Fund (NYSE:IVH) was the target of a significant decline in short interest during the month of July.
-As of July 30th, there was short interest totalling 120,700 shares, a decline of 22.8% from the July 15th total of 156,400 shares.
-Based on an average daily volume of 62,900 shares, the short-interest ratio is currently 1.9 days.
+Ivy Funds – Ivy High Income Opportunities Fund (NYSE:IVH) was the recipient of a large decrease in short interest during the month of July.
+As of July 30th, there was short interest totalling 120,700 shares, a decrease of 22.8% from the July 15th total of 156,400 shares.
+Based on an average daily trading volume, of 62,900 shares, the short-interest ratio is presently 1.9 days.

+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Capital Investment Advisors LLC lifted its position in shares of Ivy Funds – Ivy High Income Opportunities Fund by 0.4% during the 1st quarter.
+Capital Investment Advisors LLC now owns 283,879 shares of the company’s stock valued at $3,872,000 after buying an additional 1,240 shares during the last quarter.
+LPL Financial LLC lifted its position in shares of Ivy Funds – Ivy High Income Opportunities Fund by 13.7% during the 2nd quarter.
+LPL Financial LLC now owns 13,119 shares of the company’s stock valued at $184,000 after buying an additional 1,578 shares during the last quarter.
+Royal Bank of Canada lifted its position in shares of Ivy Funds – Ivy High Income Opportunities Fund by 4.6% during the 1st quarter.
+Royal Bank of Canada now owns 37,018 shares of the company’s stock valued at $505,000 after buying an additional 1,623 shares during the last quarter.
+CWM LLC lifted its holdings in Ivy Funds – Ivy High Income Opportunities Fund by 54.8% during the 1st quarter.
+CWM LLC now owns 5,345 shares of the company’s stock worth $73,000 after purchasing an additional 1,892 shares in the last quarter.
+Finally, Saba Capital Management L.P. lifted its holdings in Ivy Funds – Ivy High Income Opportunities Fund by 0.6% during the 1st quarter.
+Saba Capital Management L.P. now owns 424,340 shares of the company’s stock worth $5,788,000 after purchasing an additional 2,338 shares in the last quarter.

 Delaware Ivy High Income Opportunities Fund acts as Closed-End Investment Fund/Investment Trust.
 The funds investment objective is to seek to provide total return through a combination of a high level of current income and capital appreciation.
 It invests primarily in a portfolio of high-yield corporate bonds of varying maturities and other fixed income securities, including first- and second-lien loans.